waqas-shahid-10p/CryptoRefsFinder/README.md

 `java -jar -Dpath=<path of the go project>  crypto-1.0-SNAPSHOT-jar-with-dependencies.jar`

 > If path variable is not provided, it starts searching within the current directory

+It generates an excel sheet with the name *References.xslx* which contains all the matches.